-These are books we own and use.
+These are the best beekeeping books we own and use.
 Some of them are among the most recommended and best selling books about beekeeping.
 A few of them may be unknown to you.
 All of them are written by noted experts in the field.
-We have other books but these are the best.

 We’ll break them down into general categories, describe the content and give a little background on the authors.

 See our related article How To Start Beekeeping for more on beginning beekeeping.